35 Things You Don’t Clean But Should ASAP

 Bath Fan Grill

-Sure, you put a garbage bag in there but that doesn’t mean your trash can is free from germs.
-Just think of those times the trash leaked and who knows what lingers in the bottom of that bin.
-And each time you take out the trash, just spray the inside of the trash can with a disinfectant.
-Once a month, wash it out with bleach and cleaning with hot water.
+Sure, you line it with a garbage bag, but that doesn’t mean your trash can is free from germs.
+Who knows what lingers in the bottom of that bin thanks to trash bag leaks.
+Each time you take out the trash, spray the inside of the trash can with a disinfectant.

 You probably clean the coffee pot, but you’ll want to give the whole machine a deep clean every once in a while — NSF data show that coffee reservoirs can be even dirtier than toilet seats and toilet handles.

-Clean it: Leaving the reservoir open when you’re done making coffee will help clear out the moisture germs love.
+Leaving the reservoir open when you’re done making coffee will help clear out the moisture germs love.

 Every now and then, clean the reservoir by filling it with equal parts water and vinegar.
 Turn on the machine so the vinegar cleans the carafe, plus eliminates mineral buildup in the machine’s pipes.
 Once the pot is done, “brew” a pot of plain water to eliminate any traces of vinegar.

 Kitchen Range Hood Filter

-If that doesn’t get your filter clean, try an auto mechanic’s approach: Buy water-based degreaser at an auto parts store, fill your laundry tub with hot water and degreaser, and let the kitchen filter soak for a few minutes.
+If that doesn’t get your filter clean, try an auto mechanic’s approach: buy water-based degreaser at an auto parts store, fill your laundry tub with hot water and degreaser, and let the kitchen filter soak for a few minutes.
 After that, all it takes is a rinse to clean a kitchen filter.

 Even if you pull the hair out of your hairbrushes and combs, they should still get a little rinse off every so often to get rid of any lingering debris and residue left behind from your hair products.

-Your shower curtain attracts all kinds of yucky mildew and more from being in a moist environment like a steamy shower, so it’s best to give it a good wipe down with baking soda or a turn in the washer every once in a while.
+Your shower curtain attracts all kinds of yucky mildew and more from being in a moist environment, so it’s best to give it a good wipe down with baking soda or a turn in the washer every once in a while.

 A plugged dryer vent will cause your dryer to run inefficiently, and that’s bad.
 A plugged dryer vent could also cause a house fire, and that could be deadly!
 Remove the vent from the back of the dryer to clean it.

 Suck debris from the ducts with a wet/dry vac, or ream them out with a cleaning kit that includes a brush on a long flexible rod that attaches to a power drill.
 If your ducts need replacing, get smooth metal ducts, which will stay cleaner longer than the rough corrugated surface of flexible ducts.

 Always-Fresh Toilet Brush

 Toilet brushes are relegated to a filthy task, and the thought of what’s leftover on that brush can leave people a little queasy.
 So put a splash of Pine-Sol in the bottom of the brush container.
 Not only does this help to deodorize a bathroom, but it also disinfects the toilet brush.

 Under Your Fridge

 To make this cleaning task less difficult, use a hair trap cleaner (also called a drain cleaning zip tool), which sells at home improvement stores for under $5.
 This hair trap won’t leave scratches on the floor and can reach further than a vacuum cleaner attachment.

 Bagless Vacuum Filter

-Here’s a faster, neater, more thorough approach: Take the vacuum out to the garage and clean the pleated filter with a shop vacuum.
+Vacuum owners empty the dirt canister but often don’t clean the filters.
+Plugged filters lead to an overworked motor.
+Take the vacuum out to the garage and clean the pleated filter with a shop vacuum.
 Some pleated filters have a special coating that you can damage, so be gentle with the shop vacuum nozzle.
-Clean pre-filter screens and post-filters the same way.

 Here’s a handy list of other vacuuming mistakes that are keeping your home from being as clean as it can be.

 Aerators are found on almost every kitchen and bath faucet, and if water flow slows or becomes uneven, clogs inside the aerator are usually the cause.
 Fortunately it’s an easy problem to fix.